rsonger/software-engineering-lab/_posts/2025-04-01-getting-started.md

 This will use the `venv` module to create a virtual environment with your Python 3 binaries in a folder called `.venv`.
 I like to name the environment folder with a dot (`.`) so it is easy to distinguish and always appears at the top of directory listings.
 This also hides the folder by default when viewing files in programs like Finder on MacOS or File Explorer on Windows.

 Before we can start using the virtual environment, we must activate it.
-Fortunately, the environment we just created provides a binary script in its `bin` folder just for that purpose.
+Fortunately, the environment we just created provides a script in its `bin` folder just for that purpose.
 Run the script with the following command in the same place where you created the `.venv` folder:

 **MacOS**
 ```bash